 30. Conditions

-30.1 Conditions to an offer
+30.1 Subjective conditions

-An offer must not normally be made subject to conditions which depend on judgements by the offeror or the offeree company or the fulfilment of which is in their respective hands.
+An offer must not normally be made subject to conditions which depend on judgements by the offeror or the fulfilment of which is in its hands.

-Notes to Rule 30.1:

 1. An element of subjectivity

 The Executive may be prepared to accept an element of subjectivity in certain special circumstances where it is not practicable to specify all the factors on which satisfaction of a particular condition may depend, especially in cases involving official authorisations, the granting of which may be subject to additional material obligations for the offeror.
 It would also normally be acceptable in an announcement for an offer to be expressed as being conditional on statements or estimates being appropriately verified.

 2. Invoking conditions

 An offeror should not invoke any condition, other than the acceptance condition, so as to cause the offer to lapse unless the circumstances which give rise to the right to invoke the condition are of material significance to the offeror in the context of the offer.

 3. Listing conditions

-Except with the consent of the Executive, where securities are offered as consideration and it is intended that they should be listed on the Stock Exchange, the relevant listing condition should be in terms which ensure that it is capable of being satisfied only when the decision of the Stock
+Except with the consent of the Executive, where securities are offered as consideration and it is intended that they should be listed on the Stock Exchange, the relevant listing condition should be in terms which ensure that it is capable of being satisfied only when the decision of the Stock Exchange to admit the securities to listing has been announced by the Stock Exchange.

-July 2018 TC-30.1

-Exchange to admit the securities to listing has been approved by the Stock Exchange.
-30.2 Acceptance condition Except with the consent of the Executive, all offers, except partial offers made under Rule 28, shall be conditional upon the offeror having received acceptances in respect of shares which, together with shares acquired or agreed to be acquired before or during the offer, will result in the offeror and persons acting in concert with it holding more than 50% of the voting rights of the offeree company.
+30.2 Acceptance condition

+Except with the consent of the Executive, all offers, except partial offers made under Rule 28, shall be conditional upon the offeror having received acceptances in respect of shares which, together with shares acquired or agreed to be acquired before or during the offer, will result in the offeror and persons acting in concert with it holding more than 50% of the voting rights of the offeree company.

 A voluntary offer may be made conditional on an acceptance level of shares carrying a higher percentage of the voting rights.

 Mandatory offers made under Rule 26 shall be subject to no other conditions, whether as to minimum or maximum levels of acceptances required to be received or otherwise.
 It follows that the offer should be unconditional where the offeror and persons acting in concert with it hold more than 50% of the voting rights before such offer is made.
-Notes to Rule 30.2: